A nearly pristine star from the Large Magellanic Cloud

-We have adopted the 3D NLTE abundances for \caffaustar by Lagae et al.\cite{Lagae2023}, which we believe is the most physically accurate analysis currently available.
-However, Caffau et al.\cite{Caffau2024} recently performed a new 1D NLTE and 3D LTE analysis on somewhat higher signal-to-noise ratio data.
+There are currently some discrepancies in the literature on the chemical abundances of \caffaustar.
+Here, we adopt the 3D NLTE abundances (or 3D LTE when not available) by Lagae et al.\cite{Lagae2023} for all elements except carbon, where we adopt the 3D LTE abundances from a recent analysis by Caffau et al.\cite{Caffau2024}.
+This choice is made as we consider the 3D NLTE analysis to include the maximum amount of relevant physics for analyzing metal-poor stars, but Caffau et al. analyze a spectrum with about 4 times more data which should produce the strongest upper limit on carbon.
 Focusing on the 3D and/or NLTE abundances of key elements, Lagae et al. find $\mbox{A(C)} < 4.86$, $\mbox{A(Mg)} = 3.18$, and $\mbox{A(Fe)} = 3.28$.
 Caffau et al. find $\mbox{A(C)} < 4.11$, $\mbox{A(Mg)} = 3.00$, and $\mbox{A(Fe)} = 2.91$.
-If we adopt the Caffau et al. abundances, we find the two stars \umpstar and \caffaustar have very similar total metallicities, and which star is more metal poor depends entirely on the assumption of the abundance of missing elements.
+If we adopt all of the Caffau et al. abundances, we find the two stars \umpstar and \caffaustar have very similar total metallicities primarily due to a much smaller NLTE correction to Fe, and which star is more metal poor depends entirely on the assumption of the abundance of missing elements.
 This is evident if we calculate a lower limit on the total metallicity by setting all unmeasured elements to 0 abundance: both \umpstar and \caffaustar have $Z > 1.84 \times 10^{-7}$ or $\logzzsun > -4.94$.
-If the Caffau et al. abundances are more accurate, then much deeper observations that constrain more elements in both stars, especially oxygen, will be needed to discern which star is more metal poor.
+If the Caffau et al. abundances are more accurate, then much deeper observations that constrain more elements in both stars, especially oxygen, will be needed to discern which star has a more metal-poor upper limit.
+We note that it is unlikely in the near future to obtain such constraints on \caffaustar as there are no detections in 29 hours of UVES data, but as a cool and fairly bright red giant there is a chance that OH and NH could be detected in \umpstar.

 {\bf Population~III Yield Fits} \\

 We use the metal-free core collapse supernova yield models by Heger \& Woosley\cite{Heger2010} to fit the chemical abundance pattern of \umpstar.
 Due to uncertainties in the underlying yield models, we follow the recommendation to ignore our Cr measurement and Zn upper limit, and we treat the model prediction for Sc as a lower limit (i.e., our measured Sc is an upper limit), which is indicated by different size points shown in Fig~\ref{fig:popiii}.
 We did include the non-constraining upper limits on O and K in the fit, but these are not plotted in Figure~\ref{fig:popiii} for clarity.
 The best-fit models are found by minimizing the error-normalized total absolute error (TAE)\cite{Ji2024}: